Updated July 2017

 After you have your email hosting setup, the most common question is – “How do I access my email?”

-Webmail Access – Email hosts will also give you access to webmail.
+- Webmail Access – Email hosts will also give you access to webmail.
 This is a URL on your website, usually www.yourwebsite.com/webmail, where you can login to read your mail.
 It may not have as many features as your email client, but the beautiful thing about webmail is you can access it from anywhere you have an internet connection.
+If you’re using Gmail or Zoho Mail for example, you have access to their mail app interface in a browser and on your phone.

 So What’s Your Email Preference?…

 Which email client you use depends on your preference and email lifestyle.
-I currently use Gmail for personal email and I use Windows Live Mail and my Android phone to access my business email.
+I currently use Gmail for personal email and I use Thunderbird to manage my G Suite mail on my desktop and the Gmail app on my Android phone.
 What do you use and why?

 If you have questions about your own email setup or just want to post what you use for email, please take a second to post a comment or question below.